Waikiki suburb profile

 Waikiki rental market trends

-The rental market in Waikiki has experienced modest growth, with house rents increasing by 3.4% over the past year to $600 per week.
-However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units for rent.
-Waikiki continues to offer opportunities for investors focusing on the housing market.
+The rental market in Waikiki shows modest growth, with house rents increasing by 3.4% over the past year to $610 per week.
+Unit rents remain unchanged at $0, indicating a potential scarcity of available units.
+Waikiki continues to attract interest due to its appealing coastal lifestyle and community amenities, offering steady opportunities for investors focused on house rentals.

 Suburbs near Waikiki